 Your core muscles are very important in providing stability at each segment of the spine during movement.
 Research shows that the core muscles tend to “switch off” or become underactive in people with back pain.
 This means that although the initial episode of back pain may settle, 80% of people with an acute back pain incident will develop recurring back pain within one year of the initial injury.

-Core stability retraining is a vital part of the rehabilitation process, and will markedly reduce your risk of reinjury.
-It is important that these muscles not only learn to switch on when you are not moving but also during day to day activities such as rolling over in bed, bending over, reaching and sitting at a desk for prolonged periods of time.
+Core stability retraining is a vital part of the rehabilitation process and will markedly reduce your risk of reinjury.
+These muscles must learn to switch on when you are not moving and during day-to-day activities such as rolling over in bed, bending over, reaching and sitting at a desk for prolonged periods.

 Who is Suited to Pilates?

-Sadly, pilates isn’t for everyone!
+Sadly, Pilates isn’t for everyone!
 Overaggressive pilates exercise programs that are too difficult for your body can cause pain and injury.
-At PhysioWorks, we are regularly treating patients who have increased their back pain at poorly run or supervised pilates classes.
+At PhysioWorks, we regularly treat patients who have increased their back pain at poorly run or supervised pilates classes.

 Pilates, Yoga, gym strengthening and other forms of exercise can place high demands on your core stability system.
 If the core muscle recruitment order is abnormal, your chance of injury increases in proportion with the exercise difficulty.

-Look what happened to the Leaning Tower of Pisa… it’s obviously got lousy core stability!
+Look what happened to the Leaning Tower of Pisa… it’s got lousy core stability!

-However, recruiting the deeper core muscles prior to your superficial layers just like adding floors to a sturdy skyscraper and your back will be strong and pain-free forever.
+However, recruiting the deeper core muscles before your superficial layers like adding floors to a sturdy skyscraper and your back will be strong and pain-free forever.

 What’s the Link Between Pilates and Core Stability?

-The whole ‘core stability’ phenomenon started back in the 1920’s with a chap named Joseph Pilates, who’s exercise regimes have become quite trendy in the last ten years.
+The whole ‘core stability’ phenomenon started in the 1920s with a chap named Joseph Pilates, whose exercise regimes have become quite trendy in the last ten years.